Jack-Gledhill/pistat/README.md

 **Note:** PiStat is designed for Raspberry Pis but it can be used on any Linux system!

+**If you need support or wish to report a bug, please join my Discord server: https://discord.gg/CsHF5GX**

 ## Installation

 To install this on your Raspberry Pi, I recommend you read my [setup guide](https://docs.jacktek.net/pistat/getting-started) for PiStat.